-As the unemployed continue to search for jobs, joining them this May and June will be new graduates, hopeful their new degrees will lead to employment in a chosen field.
+As the unemployed continue to search for jobs, joining them this May and June will be , hopeful their new degrees will lead to employment in a chosen field.
 What will both sets of job-hunters face in the months ahead?

 A recent report from the National Association of Colleges and Employers (NACE) positively shows that the hiring environment is improving.
 Employers plan to hire 10.2 percent more college grads this year.

 However, nearly 33 applicants are expected to apply for each open position.
 That's a worse picture than last year, when each opening had 21 applicants vying for it, according to the NACE.